We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s most common in the tendons of the wrist, hands, and feet.
 Injury can result from:

-- prolonged activities
+- repetitive-stress activities

 - standing in the same position for long periods of time

-- swelling in the joint
+- joint swelling

 Some people may develop a fever.
 This indicates the presence of an infection and requires immediate medical attention.

-Treatment for tenosynovitis focuses on reducing inflammation and pain.
-This can be done by resting the affected area and stopping activities that caused the initial injury.
+The treatment for tendon sheath inflammation focuses on reducing inflammation and pain.
+One strategy is to rest the affected area and stop the activities that caused the initial injury.
 Your doctor may recommend the use of a brace or splint to immobilize the affected area.

-- stretching of the affected area
+- stretching the affected area

-- electrical nerve stimulation or TENS
+- transcutaneous electrical nerve stimulation (TENS)